-- Shift of the burden of proof.
+- The shift of the burden of proof.
 Whenever the whistleblower claims that they submitted a report within the Directive's scope and faced retaliation, the employer must prove that they did not take such actions.

 - Protection from retaliation.
-The Directive protects whistleblowers, in any case, separating their contribution to public safety and protection of personal freedoms from liability for defamation or breaching the law to obtain the information.
+The Directive protects whistleblowers, in any case, separating their contribution to public safety and protecting personal freedoms from liability for defamation or breaching the law to obtain the information.

-Complicated cases such as LuxLeaks are a rare find - mostly, the whistleblower can always rely on the EU Whistleblowing Directive and be sure they won't be prosecuted.
-And good faith, legal access to information and internal reporting are the fundamental principles that guarantee your security.
-If you are still in doubts about blowing the whistle, please consider:
+Complicated cases such as LuxLeaks are a rare find – mostly, the whistleblower can always rely on the EU Whistleblowing Directive and be sure they won't be prosecuted.
+And good faith, legal access to information, and internal reporting are the fundamental principles that guarantee your security.
+If you are still in doubt about blowing the whistle, please consider: